failsafe-lib/failsafe/README-2x.md

 * [Circuit breakers](#circuit-breakers)
 * [Fallbacks](#fallbacks)

-Failsafe also provides features that allow you to integrate with various scenarios, including:
+It also provides features that allow you to integrate with various scenarios, including:

 * [Configurable schedulers](#configurable-schedulers)
 * [Event listeners](#event-listeners) and [Execution context](#execution-context)